nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 })
 ```

-Now that we've got an instance of a `Twitter` client that we can use to interact with the API we'll want to actually use it
+Now that we've got an instance of a `Twitter` client that we can use to interact with the API we'll want to use it

-The Twitter API Client runs asynchronously, in order for us to work with it correctly we have two options:
+The Twitter API Client runs asynchronously, for us to work with it correctly we have two options:

 1. Using the `callback` method, which means that we give the `client` a function to run when it's done sending the data to Twitter.
 While this is easier in our specific circumstance it can become difficult to keep track of when we have many different callback functions
-2. The second option is to use `async` and `await` syntax, which allows us to write our code in a more sequential manner and makes it easier for us to control our sequence and flow
+2. The second option is to use `async` and `await` syntax, which allows us to write our code more sequentially and makes it easier for us to control our sequence and flow

-In order to use the `async/await` functionality, we need the code that we need to `await` to be inside of an `async` function.
-In this one function we can `await` as many tasks as we want sequentially without worrying about callbacks
+To use the `async/await` functionality, we need the code that we need to `await` to be inside of an `async` function.
+In this one function, we can `await` as many tasks as we want sequentially without worrying about callbacks

 We'll create a `main` function that is `async` in which we will do any asynchronous interactions, in our case - interact with Twitter